Scott Walker’s Record on Infrastructure

 |

-Walker aide indicted on charges of stealing from fallen soldiers group proposed alternate theory of O’Donnell accidentOn the day of the O'Donnell accident, a county aide to Walker raises the issue of whether a car striking the concrete panel might have jarred it loose.
-"Perhaps grasping at straws but there is a vacant parking space at the north end of the area where the slab was hung," Timothy Russell wrote in an email to four Walker campaign aides and two other county employees.
-"Could a car have jarred it?"
-Russell writes.
-The notion that some vehicle may have struck the panel that fell has become a key part of the defense mounted in pretrial filings by Advance Cast Stone. category-infrastructure
+Walker aide indicted on charges of stealing from fallen soldiers group proposed alternate theory of O’Donnell accidentOn the day of the O’Donnell accident, a county aide to Walker raises the issue of whether a car striking the concrete panel might have jarred it loose.
+“Perhaps grasping at straws but there is a vacant parking space at the north end of the area where the slab was hung,” Timothy Russell wrote in […] [Milwaukee Journal Sentinel, 07/30/2013]

 |